ChefData/pinterest-data-pipeline545/README.md

 #### macOS

 1. Open the Terminal.
-2. If you don't have git installed, you can install it using [Homebrew](https://brew.sh/):
+2. If you don’t have git installed, you can install it using [Homebrew](https://brew.sh/):

     ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"